Description in 1842

 define the London district after it was changed in 1861."
 The website

-continues the description, and gives a list of the remaining posts around
+gives details of the duties and posts, and gives a list of the remaining posts around

 Lay Subsidies were medieval taxes (see a brief description